 While this DNA analysis is very interesting in theory, there seem to be some serious logical fallacies to this form of analysis.
-First off, the ancient samples do not represent true “reference populations” like the ones 23andMe or Ancestry uses to create a DNA ethnicity estimate.
+First off, the ancient samples do not represent true “reference populations ”like the ones 23andMe or Ancestry use to create a DNA ethnicity estimate.
 These companies sample groups of living populations to try to capture the diversity within a given ethnicity.
-Oftentimes, samples from archaeological dig sites only come from a single ancient human.
+Often times, samples from archaeological dig sites only come from a single ancient human.

 Second, the further back in history you go, the more likely it is that you are related to a specific group.
 Ethnicity estimates using modern populations can be more accurate because they are measuring and tracking a number of genetic variables within each population and comparing them to your genetic data.
 With a single reference point, it is hard to know whether a genetic variant is related to the specific population (Celtic groups, for example) or if the gene was present long before that.
 For example, groups in both Italy and Scotland were once related to the first humans that migrated out of Africa, which we can prove using Y-DNA.

-That being said, MyTrueAncestry does provide a lot of fun content to read, shows you up to 10 ancient groups you are related to for free, and gives you plenty of options to take a deep dive into more ancient civilizations.
+That being said, MyTrueAncestry’s DNA analysis does provide a lot of fun content to read, shows you up to 10 ancient groups you are related to for free, and gives you plenty of options to take a deep dive into more ancient civilizations.

 2. Test Results and Sample Reports

-Once you get genetic testing and have your raw data file from any of these companies, you can head over to MyTrueAncestry.com and register for a free account.
+Once you get your genetic DNA testing done and have your raw data file from any of these companies, you can head over to MyTrueAncestry.com and register for a free account.

 The free service will compare your DNA to 10 ancient groups, and you can purchase more discoveries if you find these first ten fun and informative.
 MyTrueAncestry covers a huge expanse of ancient civilizations, from ancient groups that contributed to Irish heritage to Native American populations that established a human presence on the American continent.

-Depending on the level of membership you choose, your DNA results will include analyses of various DNA matches to samples found at archaeological dig sites around the world.
+Depending on the level of membership you choose, your DNA results will include analysis of various DNA matches to samples found at archaeological dig sites around the world.